rodolfo42/rodolfo42.github.io/talks/25-03-2014-functional-programming-scaladores-25.md

 type: talk
 published: true
 layout: talk
+comments: true
 ---

 Talk in Portuguese, introducing some key concepts of Scala and functional programming to around 50 Java developers.

 This event was hosted in a company called *Eicon Controles* which had recently migrated their main product to the Scala stack using Play.

 ---------------------------------------